Kakise/Blog/README.md

 Then access `/admin/` in your website to make changes according to your needs.
 Remove the precedent posts, pages etc... mess up with the different configuration files and enjoy ! :)

 # Usage
-The full icon list will be found here: <https://kakise.me/docs/demo.html> or, in your_blog.tld/docs/demo.html.
+The full icon list will be found here: <https://kakise.me/icons>.
 Use this for the social menu or for your posts by using `<i class="icon-name"></i>` in your post.

 Looking for the "My Anime List" icon?
 I made it myself using gravit.
 You'll find it here: <https://kakise.me/images/MyAnimeListIcon.gvdesign>
 ## License